-J. Wang, K. Liu, and J. Pan are with the Department of Computer Science, University of Victoria, Victoria, BC, V8W 2Y2, Canada.
-(E-mail: {jingrongwang, liukaiyang, pan}@uvic.ca).
+J. Wang was with the Department of Computer Science, University of Victoria, Victoria BC V8P 5C2, Canada.
+She is now with the Department of Electrical and Computer Engineering, University of Toronto, Toronto ON M5S 1A1, Canada (e-mail: jingrongwang@uvic.ca).

-K. Liu is with the School of Information Science and Engineering, Central South University, Changsha, 410075, China.
-(E-mail: liukaiyang@csu.edu.cn).
+K. Liu is with the Department of Computer Science, University of Victoria, Victoria BC V8W 2Y2, Canada, and also with the School of Computer Science and Engineering, Central South University, Changsha 410075, China (e-mail: liukaiyang@csu.edu.cn).